Abstract

 F. Discrimination criterion (cdis).
 Model selection constrained cdis to be equal across lags (Methods).
 Other conventions are the same as in panels D-E.

 By contrast, attentional blink produced no systematic effect on either detection or discrimination criteria.
-Even though the detection threshold (tdet) was higher at short, compared to long, inter-target lags (tdet deficit = -0.59 ± 0.17, p<0.001, BF=14), the detection criterion (cdet) – the conventional SDT measure of bias (Methods) – was not significantly different across lags (cdet deficit = -0.16 ± 0.16, p= 0.775, BF=0.34) (Fig 3E).
+Even though the detection threshold (tdet) was higher at short, compared to long, inter-target lags (tdet deficit = -0.59 ± 0.17, z=-3.11, p<0.001, BF=14), the detection criterion (cdet) – the conventional SDT measure of bias (Methods) – was not statistically significantly different across lags (cdet deficit = -0.16 ± 0.16, z=-0.28, p= 0.775, BF=0.34) (Fig 3E).
 Moreover, model selection analysis had already identified a model in which the discrimination criterion (cdis) was constrained to be invariant across lags (Fig 3F), obviating analyses of lag effects on this parameter.
-Nonetheless, estimating this criterion – even with an unconstrained model – revealed no evidence for a significant blink effect (cdis deficit = 0.02 ± 0.04, p=0.627, BF=0.23).
+Nonetheless, estimating this criterion – even with an unconstrained model – revealed substantial evidence against a statistically significant blink effect (cdis deficit = 0.02 ± 0.04, z=-0.485, p=0.627, BF=0.23).

 Finally, we tested whether detection and discrimination deficits were likely to be mediated by common or dissociable processes.
 For this, first, we correlated the magnitude of the blink-induced detection and discrimination sensitivity deficits – the d’ modulation index (MI) – across participants (Methods).
-Detection and discrimination d’ deficits were only weakly, and non-significantly, correlated (r=0.39, p=0.059) (SI Fig. S2, left); similar results were obtained upon correlating accuracy deficits also (SI Fig. S2, right).
+Detection and discrimination d’ deficits were not statistically significantly correlated (r=0.39, p=0.059); Bayes factor analysis revealed no clear evidence for or against a correlation between these subcomponent deficits (BF=1.18) (SI Fig. S2, left).
+Similar results were obtained upon correlating accuracy deficits also (SI Fig. S2, right).
 In general, detection d’ deficits varied widely even among individuals exhibiting a narrow range of discrimination deficits, and vice versa (SI Fig. S2A-B).
 Second, we tested whether the strength of detection and discrimination accuracy deficits would co-vary within each participant.
 For this, we divided task blocks into those with the highest and lowest detection accuracy MIs and compared the magnitude of the discrimination accuracy MI across these blocks (Methods).
-The difference in discrimination accuracy deficits across high and low detection accuracy deficit blocks was not significant (p=0.067, BF=1.42) (Fig. 3G).
+Discrimination accuracy deficits were not statistically significantly different between high and low detection accuracy deficit blocks (z=1.97, p=0.067), and the Bayes factor revealed no strong evidence for or against such a difference (BF=1.42) (Fig. 3G).

 In summary, we developed a novel, two-dimensional signal detection model to simultaneously quantify blink-induced effects on T2’s detection and discrimination.
 The attentional blink affected both detection and discrimination sensitivity, across T2 stimuli of high and low contrasts.
 Yet, no measurable effect occurred on detection or discrimination criteria.
 In other words, performance deficits induced by the attentional blink could be attributed entirely to sensitivity, rather than criterion, effects.
-Moreover, detection and discrimination d’ deficits were only weakly, and non-significantly, correlated both within and across participants suggesting potentially distinct neural underpinnings.
+Moreover, detection and discrimination d’ deficits were not significantly correlated both within and across participants, with no clear evidence for or against a correlation, based on the Bayes factor.
 Next, we investigated electrophysiological correlates of these behavioral deficits.

 Dissociable electrophysiological markers of detection versus discrimination deficits

 We sought to identify electrophysiological correlates of detection and discrimination deficits during the attentional blink.
-As a first step, we examined the effect of established signatures of the attentional blink, including event-related potential (ERP) magnitude15,20 and long-range synchronization29.
+As a first step, we examined the effect of established signatures of the attentional blink, including event-related potential (ERP) magnitude15,20 and long-range synchronization37.
 EEG data were acquired from a subset (n=18/24) of participants, while they were tested on the behavioral paradigm (Methods); high and low contrast T2 trials were pooled to estimate reliable ERPs (Methods).
-Because detection and discrimination d’ deficits were weakly correlated, we identified specific neural correlates of each by quantifying the partial correlation (rp) between the amplitudes of each EEG metric across lags and either detection d’ (d’det) or discrimination d’ (d’dis), while controlling for the value of the other parameter (d’dis or d’det, respectively) (Methods).
+To prevent confounding neural correlates of detection and discrimination d’ deficits, we quantified the partial correlation (rp) between the amplitudes of each EEG metric and either detection d’ (d’det) or discrimination d’ (d’dis) across lags, while controlling for the value of the other parameter (d’dis or d’det, respectively) (Methods).

 N2p and P3 event related potentials signal detection sensitivity deficits.